 Ambulatory care placements

 As people with these conditions need the proper medication in the correct dose to be healthy, the role of an ambulatory care pharmacist is essential.
-Students undertaking experiential learning in this setting may learn to speak with patients about dosage amounts, lifestyle choices, and diets which could all impact their overall health.
+Students undertaking experiential learning in this setting may learn to speak with patients about dosage amounts, lifestyle choices, and diets, which could impact their overall health.
 They may also learn how to review the medication a patient is on and pick up on any potential issues regarding side effects or other medicines they are taking.

 Research-based placements